 At Hired, we are committed to our people.
 We understand the importance of creating an inclusive environment and providing resources that foster a sense of belonging so that all of our employees feel that they can bring their whole selves to work.

 We believe the best work is done when people are happy, balanced, and inspired.
 We have taken the time to understand what is important to our team and provide a broad set of benefits that speak to those at different life stages and from different life experiences.

-Our people come from a diversity of backgrounds and walks of life.
+Our workforce is a quilt of different backgrounds and walks of life.
 We believe that our employees excel when they can be their authentic selves.
-Hired Communities are groups run by employees designed to provide a safe and inviting environment for our people to be themselves, while supporting the greater Hired community through educational and inclusive programs and events.
+Hired Communities are groups led by employees designed to provide a safe and inviting environment for our people to be themselves, while supporting the greater Hired community through educational and inclusive programs and events.
 Learn more about these groups below.

 E.P.I.C community (equality, people, inclusion, culture) creates a diverse, equitable and inclusive experience for people of color and all employees at Hired.